 Charleston area dentist explains cavities and tooth decay

 Every dentist stresses the importance of good oral health for a reason—to reduce the risk of developing periodontal disease and cavities.
 When the teeth and gums are not cared for properly, problems such as these may become an issue for patients of all ages.
-Dr. Greenberg, a Charleston area dentist from Mouth Carolina Dentistry, urges his patients to maintain good oral health habits to maintain a healthy, beautiful smile for life!
+Dr. Greenberg, a Charleston area dentist from Mouth Carolina Dentistry, PA, urges his patients to maintain good oral health habits to maintain a healthy, beautiful smile for life!

 Cavities, also known as tooth decay, can form on any part of the tooth.
 Coronal cavities form on the chewing surfaces, while root cavities form on the root of the tooth when the gums recede and leave part of the root exposed.
 Cavities can also form around cosmetic restorations including dental crowns and filings, and may develop underneath veneers.
 It is important for patients to visit their dentist regularly for examinations to ensure problems are not occurring underneath the surface of restorations.